conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes/artifactory/artifactory_free_tier.rst

 1. **Create an Artifactory Free-Tier account**

    Browse to https://jfrog.com/community/start-free/ and submit the form to create your account.
-Note that you don't have to use the same username that you use for your Conan account.

    .. image:: ../../../../images/artifactory/free_tier_create_account.png